Patient Rights and Responsibilities: City of Hope Los Angeles- and Orange County-Area Locations

 - Reasonable continuity of care and to know in advance the time and location of appointments, as well as the identity of the persons providing the care.

-- Be informed by the doctor, or a delegate of the doctor, of continuing health care requirements following discharge from the hospital.
+- Be informed by the doctor or a delegate of the doctor, of continuing health care requirements following discharge from the hospital.
 You have the right to be involved in the development and implementation of your discharge plan.
-Upon your request, a friend or family member may be provided this information also.
+Upon your request, a friend or family member may be provided with this information also.

 Refusal of Treatment